Second Edition for 2020 now available!

-The result was The Top 100 Countries - And Why You Should Visit Them, which I published in November 2018.
+The result was The Top 100 Countries—And Why You Should Visit Them, which I published in November 2018, with a second edition in August 2019.
 I taught myself website design and how to self publish.
-I used my market research skills to develop a unique rating system for every country, which made the book unique.
+I used my market research skills to develop a ten point rating system for every country, which made the book unique.
 It has been moderately successful.
 The website I built is www.whygowhere.com.
-I was very pleased to get that domain name - I brainstormed with myself hours to try and find a snappy short .com URL, and it just popped out at me.
+I was very pleased to get that domain name - I brainstormed with myself hours to find a snappy short .com URL, and it just popped out at me.
 No one had claimed it so I did.

 There are quite a few travel blogs on the website, and I outline my plans for my next travel book, ‘Do-It-Yourself Travel’, which is about how to have more fun save a lot of money by planning and executing travel yourself, rather than relying on travel agents and package tours and cruises.
 I hate the idea of all that crap.